 If you noticed that nowhere on that list did it say, “find a systems integrator” or “reconfigure your tech stack,” that’s because a B2B conversational marketing chatbot is purely additive.
 It’s non-intrusive, doesn’t require a lot of changes, and makes for a great year-long experiment to see if it proves valuable.

 What sort of problems can you solve with a conversational marketing chatbot?
 And what might the impacts be?
-In this section, we’ll share a variety of scenarios as well as real-life case studies of Qualified customers.
+In this section, we’ll share a variety of scenarios as well as real-life case studies of Qualified customers and how they solved problems using conversational marketing best practices.

 1. Catch visitors right when they’re ready to purchase